Hunter Dozier Player Props: Royals vs. Diamondbacks

-Hunter Dozier -- hitting .235 with a home run, a walk and four RBI in his past 10 games -- will be in action for the Kansas City Royals versus the Arizona Diamondbacks, with Tommy Henry on the hill, on April 24 at 9:40 PM ET.
+Hunter Dozier -- hitting .242 with a home run and four RBI in his past 10 games -- will be in action for the Kansas City Royals against the Arizona Diamondbacks, with Ryne Nelson on the mound, on April 25 at 9:40 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Angels.
+He had a hitless showing in his previous game (0-for-2) against the Diamondbacks.

 Hunter Dozier Game Info & Props vs. the Diamondbacks